Welcome to Year One

 In D&T this term our focus has been on textiles and we have been learning how to join materials using different joining techniques.
 From this we have made our very own Indian animal finger puppet.
 Can you guess which animals they have made?

 On the final day of term, the children had a day full of Easter fun!
 The children had an Easter bonnet parade followed by an Easter egg hunt organised by our incredible PTA.
 Thank you to all of the parents and carers for your support in making the children's Easter bonnets- they all looked amazing!

 Our topic this term is:

 What Makes Space Special?

 This term we are going to explore space and different planets.
-We will be learning about the first exploration to the moon and Neil Armstrong being the first person to step onto the moon.
-We will be learning about Helen Sharman and Tim Peake.
-Creating are own space buggy and rockets in design technology and creating a chronological space timeline of events.
+We will be learning about the Moon Landing and why this was a significant event in History.
+We will be also be learning about multiple significant individuals such as, Neil Armstrong, Helen Sharman and Tim Peake.

 Click on the following pictures to learn more about space

 In writing this term we will be looking at instructional writing, why do we use it and the importance of the correct order.
 Towards the end of the term our focus will be on poetry and creating our own acrostic poems.

 In Geography we will be creating a mini-beast hotel, going on a nature work and creating an observational drawing using different textures that we find in art.